Old Printer Disposal – How Do You Erase Data from a Printer?

 - Clear All RAM Memory – Even printers without hard drives have small amounts of RAM intended to store data temporarily.
 You can clear the RAM cache by turning off the printer and unplugging it for a few minutes.

 - Destroy Printer’s Hard Drive – If you are disposing of your printer and it has a hard drive, in addition to wiping it clean of data, you should physically destroy the drive.
 For assistance finding the hard drive for your printer, go to the manufacturer’s website or contact them directly.
-Once you’ve removed the drive, you can break it with a hammer.
+Once you have removed the drive, you can break it with a hammer.
 Hit it until you are confident that the inside has been broken into pieces.

 - Clear All Direct Email Caches – If you have set your printer to send emails directly from the printer’s control panel, you have probably stored your password in your settings.
 In general, extra caution should be taken to be sure that none of your credentials are left in any device you are transferring or throwing away.

 Many users share printers in office and home settings.
-However, cyber threats are more significant in the post-pandemic remote access work model because enforcing best practices, especially for printer security, is more complex than ever.
+However, cyber threats are more significant in the remote access work model because enforcing best practices, especially for printer security, is more complex than ever.
 Also, home users might not have the tech knowledge required to protect their printers during their operating lifespan.
 Updating all software is essential to obtain the most up-to-date security patches released by developers.
 Printing software is no different.
 By installing all updates, you can reduce the chance of data breaches while operating the printer and after you and your printer have parted ways.